vyomasystems-lab/challenges-HARSHIL156/README.md

     dut.sel.value = S
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the mux's outut to the expected value.

 The following error is seen:
 ```